treehouse-dave/get-acquainted-with-git/README.md

 ```git merge <working_branch_name>```
 7. Remove branch<br>
 ```git -d branch <working_branch_name>```
+8. Deploy master (push to web server for example).
+9. Repeat steps 1-8 for your next feature/set of changes.

 If things gets TOTALLY messed up in your working branch, you can just switch back to the master branch and delete the working branch: